au-ts/multikernel-manifest/README.md

 $ ./run-qemu.sh
 # on odroid (if you are at Trustworthy Systems and can use the Machine Queue)
 $ ./run-odroid.sh
+# on maaxboard (if you are at Trustworthy Systems and can use the Machine Queue)
+$ ./run-maaxboard.sh
 ```

 ## Changes for Microkit users